 In a recent piece at What They Think?, Smithers Pira’s Steve Hill used the example of Coca-Cola’s “Share a Coke” campaign as what’s possible with digital.
-The campaign entailed 750 million packs of personalized product released in 35 European countries.
-Coca-Cola replaced their iconic brand name with 250 names.
-Care for an ice cold Andre, anyone?
+The campaign entailed 750 million packs of personalized products released in 35 European countries.
+Coca-Cola replaced its iconic brand name with 250 names.
+Care for an ice-cold Andre, anyone?
 A Dad for Father’s Day?
 And it was all done with digital.

 Digital printing is more flexible and makes short print runs feasible with limited waste.
 The biggest market for digital, predicts Hill, will be labels.
 They already make up most of the market—$6 billion last year alone.